imagej/imagej.github.io/pages/Funding.md

 Historically, [ImageJ 1.x](ImageJ_1.x "wikilink") was funded internally by the [Research Services](http://rsbweb.nih.gov/) branch of the [National Institutes of Health](http://nih.gov/).
-It is developed by {% include person content='TODO' %} , who is now retired, and continues his work on ImageJ1 as an NIH special volunteer.
+It is developed by {% include person content='Rasband' %} , who is now retired, and continues his work on ImageJ1 as an NIH special volunteer.

 ## ImageJ2